California suspect 'down' after wounding multiple officers in manhunt, sheriff says

 The suspect, 26-year-old Mason Lira, was stopped in Templeton, south of Paso Robles, where investigators said he shot a deputy in the head Wednesday.

-The District Attorney of San Luis Obispo County tweeted that four law enforcement officers had been shot.
-A spokesman for the sheriff later said Lira was in custody.
+The District Attorney of San Luis Obispo County tweeted that four law enforcement officers had been shot in all.
+Investigators later said Lira was in custody, "secured and unresponsive."

 The capped off a manhunt that had stretched over 24 hours, involving hundreds of police officers.
 Officials closed parts of a freeway and used flash-bangs while searching apartments.

-Tony Cipolla, the spokesman for the San Luis Obispo County sheriff, described the search as "a wide-ranging, full-on, full-scale effort."
+Tony Cipolla, a spokesman for the San Luis Obispo County sheriff, described the search as "a wide-ranging, full-on, full-scale effort."

 A gas station clerk reported seeing Lira around 2 a.m.
 Thursday when he came in to buy an energy drink, KSBY reported.
 The clerk said Lira was sweaty, exhausted and mumbling to himself but did not do anything threatening.